Category:

 (Photo by Dia Dipasupil/Getty Images)

-John has two daughters, Destiny and Yasmeen, from his first marriage.
-He married Heather Taras, his second wife, in 2018.
-The two have a daughter together, Minka Jagger.
+Daymond John has two daughters, Destiny and Yasmeen, from his first marriage.
+He married Heather Taras in 2018, and the couple has a daughter together named Minka Jagger.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.